uga-rosa/filittle.nvim/README.md

 A simple and small file explorer for neovim written in Lua (optional support for devicons).

+This disables and replaces the default file explorer (netrw).

 Inspired by [vim-molder](https://github.com/mattn/vim-molder)

 ## Required